anand639/75-Days-Hard-Coding-Challenge/README.md

-# 🚀 Starting a New Adventure: The 75 Days Hard Coding Challenge 🚀
+# 🚀 A New Adventure: The 75 Days Hard Coding Challenge 🚀

 Hey #GithubCommunity,